All posts

 Xero ($62/mo) vs QuickBooks ($50/mo) for non-resident LLC owners.
 Multi-currency, Mercury/Wise bank feeds, 1099 prep, and CPA access compared.

-This article maps the pricing, features, and structural implications of each platform for founders whose income, expenses, and banking arrangements cross jurisdictions.
+Below: pricing, multi-currency handling, bank feed support, tax features, and the CPA factor.
 For banking comparisons, see Mercury vs Wise vs Relay and Wise vs Payoneer vs Mercury.

 Pricing comparison